 Terms of Reference

-The responsibilities of the CLM Advisory Committee are to:
+The responsibilities of the FAIFE Advisory Committee are to:

-- monitor the state of CLM matters affecting the library and information community worldwide;
+- monitor the state of intellectual freedom affecting the library and information community worldwide;

-- support IFLA policy development on matters within the Committee’s areas of expertise, directly or indirectly related to library and information services,
+- support IFLA policy development on freedom of access to information and freedom of expression aspects, directly or indirectly related to library and information services,

-- collaborate with IFLA’s advisory committees and professional units where specific expertise may be provided by CLM or drawn from IFLA’s committees and their networks;
+- collaborate with IFLA’s advisory committees and professional units where specific expertise may be provided by FAIFE or drawn from IFLA’s committees and their networks;

 The Committee will report to the Governing Board.
 The Chair may be invited to participate in Governing Board strategic planning processes, as appropriate.

-The CLM Advisory Committee consists of up to 13 members:
+The FAIFE Advisory Committee consists of up to 13 members: